kyle-ngyn/League-of-Legends-Build-Finder/README.md

 Then, the program will open the player's OP.GG profile in the user's default web browser.

 Please note that it only scrapes information from the top 3 players on OP.GG.
-The way to retrive information from players below the top 3 changes frequently enough that I decided to not keep updating the program for it.
+The way to retrieve information from players below the top 3 changes frequently enough that I decided to not keep updating the program for it.

 ## Notes